prividentity/PrivateIdentity-Oldd/Cloud-Biometric-API-"Pay-as-You-Go"-Pricing.md

 | Tier 4 | Over 100M transactions/month | $0.00040 | $0.40 | Unlimited |
 | Metadata | Monthly Metadata Storage | $0.00010 | $0.10 | Unlimited |

-Each model use or API call counts as one product SKU (i.e. one billable unit).
+Each model use or API call counts as one billable unit.

 ### Product SKU Usage Counter Details
-The Marketplace does not allow SKU pricing < $0.001.
-We therefore assigned each Product SKU to represent the purchase of 1000 units (quantity=1000), as shown in Column 4 of the above table.
-* For Tier 1 SKUs, one Product SKU includes 1000 units and increments your invoice by $1.00.
-* For Tier 2 SKUs, one Product SKU includes 1000 units and increments your invoice by $0.80.
-* For Tier 3 SKUs, one Product SKU includes 1000 units and increments your invoice by $0.60.
-* For Tier 4 SKUs, one Product SKU includes 1000 units and increments your invoice by $0.40.
+* Each Product SKU contains 1000 billable units.
-* All SKU counters reset to zero on the first day of each calendar month at 12 AM PST (UTC-8).
+* SKU counters reset to zero on the first day of each calendar month at 12 AM PST (UTC-8).

 ### Tier Usage Counter Details
-* Tier usage counters resets to zero on the first day of each calendar month at 12 AM PST (UTC-8).
+* Tier usage counters reset to zero on the first day of each calendar month at 12 AM PST (UTC-8).
 * Tiers operate independently per Product SKU.
 The usage of one SKU can only affect the price of that SKU.
 * Tiers operate independently for each Customer ID and do not aggregate across multiple Customer IDs.